kelin1003/RtCamp-Challenge/README.md

 # RtCamp's Challenge - Wordpress Assignment-2

-This is a Wordpress Plugin created to complete the RtCamp's Wordpress Assignment Challenge.
+This is a repository containing Wordpress Plugins created to complete the RtCamp's Wordpress Challenge.

 The Repository contains two folders named Assignement 2-A and Assignment 2-B.